 We will be continuing with the curriculum which you can view on the Yearly Overview, on the website, and there is a summary of this term’s learning below.
-Maths and English will have a high priority as we continue work towards the 2019 SATs tests which will be held the week beginning Monday 13th May.
-Further information and a meeting about the SATs tests will be held on Thursday 7th March at 3:30pm.
+Maths and English will have a high priority as we continue work towards the 2019 SATs tests which will be held the week beginning Monday 11th May.
+Further information and a meeting about the SATs tests will be arranged in Term 4

 Topic (History): our overall topic for this term is World War II.